- Active Time: 1 hour

 Before touching any wires, use your voltage detector to make sure the power is off by testing EVERY wire.
 There should just be two, but if for some reason you have a multiswitch situation–like a ceiling fan that has a switch for the light and for the fan–you may have more than 2 wires.
-Check the voltage by doing the following:

 - Turn on the voltage detector.
 The power light should come on when ready.